-Why is Sitting So bad?
+Why is Sitting bad for my Posture?

 As a society we generally sit down way too much!
 Whether it is due to our job, hobby, relaxing time or even sleeping, we all sit down more than we should.